Educational Requirements

 Fees

-The cost of pursuing an ITI plumbing course in India can vary depending on the type of institution (government or private) and the duration of the course.
-Here’s a detailed breakdown:
+The fees for ITI Plumber courses in India can vary depending on the type of institution (government or private) and the facilities provided.
+Here’s a general overview:

 -